kppk/jpx/README.md

 ### What is a jpx pack

-    - has jpx.tom in root
+    - has jpx.toml in root
     - it is source repo in github
     - directory structure: